geco-bern/rpmodel/README.md

 `rpmodel` is available on CRAN [here](https://CRAN.R-project.org/package=rpmodel).

 ### Development release
-To install and load the rpmodel package (development release) run the following command in your R terminal:
+To install and load the latest version of the rpmodel package (development release, not yet on CRAN) run the following command in your R terminal:
 ```r
 if(!require(devtools)){install.packages(devtools)}
 devtools::install_github( "stineb/rpmodel", build_vignettes = TRUE )